-Many African American colleges or universities founded during Jim Crow or the aftermath of slavery no longer exist today.
-They fell victim to a lack of funding or a nation willing to integrate, which expanded educational and other opportunities for blacks.
-Others have been forced to combine with nearby predominately white institutions to stay afloat or retain some semblance of their past.
+Many African American colleges and universities founded during the aftermath of slavery no longer exist today.
+Most fell victim to a lack of funding and integration, which expanded educational opportunities for blacks.
+Others were forced to combine with nearby predominantly white institutions to stay afloat or retain some semblance of their past.

-Morris Brown College in Atlanta, Georgia, established in 1881, is one of those HBCUs holding on by a thread or may be forced to close its doors.
-The school that once hosted WEB Dubois is a shell of its former splendor today.
-The iconic stadium, dorms, and most classroom buildings are no longer in use or are dilapidated, like an episode of Life Without People.
+Morris Brown College in Atlanta, Georgia, established in 1881, is one of those HBCUs holding on by a thread and may be forced to close its doors.
+The school that once hosted WEB Du Bois is a shell of its former self.
+The iconic stadium, dorms, and most classroom buildings are no longer in use or dilapidated, like an episode of Life Without People.
 Its remaining faculty and students number less than a hundred.
 In its heyday, it educated future doctors, lawyers, and teachers who would go on to make a contribution to their community.

 The school's downward spiral or descent into oblivion started in the 1990s.
-It faced financial woes first, which may have been due to the mismanagement of funds.
+First, it faced financial woes, which may have been due to the mismanagement of funds.
 Things got so bad that it could not pay its water bill.
 The final blow occurred when MBC lost its accreditation in 2002, and support from the United Negro College fund dried up, forcing nearly all students to flee for greener pastures elsewhere.

 Let's save MBC and others like it in the future.
-Yes, they are relevant in a society ripping apart at the seams.
+Yes, they are relevant in a society ripping apart.

 Subscribe to: